-- (a) behaves in a riotous manner; or - (b) assaults a person; or - (c) escapes, or prepares or attempts to escape, from lawful custody or from a cell or place within a prison in which he is confined or from any place where he is obliged to remain by prison routine or any order; or - uses, or is in possession of, drugs not lawfully issued to (d) him; or - uses drugs otherwise than as prescribed; or (e) - (f) consumes, or is in possession of, alcohol not lawfully issued to him; or - is, without the permission of the superintendent, in (g) possession of glue containing toluene or another intoxicant; or - (h) is in possession of a weapon or a facsimile of a weapon; or - does not submit himself for the purpose of having a body sample taken where he is required to do so under this Act.
+- (a) behaves in a riotous manner; or - (b) assaults a person; or - (c) escapes, or prepares or attempts to escape, from lawful custody or from a cell or place within a prison in which he is confined or from any place where he is obliged to remain by prison routine or any order; or - (d) uses, or is in possession of, drugs not lawfully issued to him: or - uses drugs otherwise than as prescribed; or (e) - (f) consumes, or is in possession of, alcohol not lawfully issued to him: or - is, without the permission of the superintendent, in (g) possession of glue containing toluene or another intoxicant; or - (h) is in possession of a weapon or a facsimile of a weapon; - (i) does not submit himself for the purpose of having a blood or other body sample taken where he is required to do so under this Act.

 [Section 70 inserted: No. 47 of 1991 s.
 4; amended: No. 65 of 2006 s.
-24.]
+24; No. 20 of 2020 s.
+19.1 shall, as he thinks appropriate and having regard to the nature of the alleged prison offence and to the alleged circumstances, -